 Casey Dorman has a Ph.D. in Psychology from the University of Washington.
-He had a long career as a neuropsychologist, university professor and dean, and in running clinical and training programs in the public sector.
+He had a long career as a neuropsychologist, university professor and dean and working in healthcare in the public sector.
 During his academic career, he published approximately

-In addition to his academic career, Casey has written fourteen novels, a collection of poetry and short stories, and a book on philosophy.
-He was also the editor, for seven years, of Lost Coast Review, an online and print literary magazine.
-He recently published an article in Civil American, the official journal of the Society of Philosophers in America, of which he is a member.
+In addition to his academic career, Casey has written fifteen novels plus a collection of poetry and short stories.
+He was also the editor, for seven years, of Lost Coast Review, an online and print literary magazine and continues to be a prolific book reviewer.

-Casey’s novels include Pink Carnation (Publish America, 2003), I, Carlos (Seven Locks Press, 2004), Murder in Nirvana (Black Rose Writing, 2015), Finding Martin Bloom (Avignon Press, 2016), 2020 (Avignon Press, 2017), and The Oedipus Murders (Black Rose Writing, 2109), as well a several others.
-His most recent is a science fiction novel, Ezekiel’s Brain, which was published by NewLink Publishing in early 2021.
-He is presently working on the sequel to Ezekiel’s Brain.
+Casey’s novels include, among others, Pink Carnation (Publish America, 2003), I, Carlos (Seven Locks Press, 2004), Murder in Nirvana (Black Rose Writing, 2015), Finding Martin Bloom (Avignon Press, 2016), 2020 (Avignon Press, 2017), and The Oedipus Murders (Black Rose Writing, 2109).
+His most recent novels are part of a science fiction series, Voyages of the Delphi, and include Ezekiel’s Brain and Prime Directive, and the about to be released, The Gaia Paradox, all published by NewLink Publishing, an imprint of Mystic Publishers .
+He is presently working on a non-fiction book about AI safety.

-His recent essays, poems and stories may be found in several anthologies, such as The Truth That Can’t Be Told, Vol. 1 & 2, Christmas Across Time, Vol. 2, The Literary Parrot, Series 1 & 2, and Global Pandemic Crisis, all published in the last two years.
+His essays, poems and stories may be found in several anthologies, such as Fermentation, The Truth That Can’t Be Told, Vol. 1 & 2, Christmas Across Time, Vol. 2, The Literary Parrot, Series 1 & 2, and Global Pandemic Crisis.
+His essays also appear regularly on Substack or Medium.

-Casey lives in Newport Beach, California with his wife, Lai, and has two children, Andrea and Eric, five grandchildren and one great-grandchild.
+Casey lives in Newport Beach, California with his wife, Lai, and has two children, Andrea and Eric, five grandchildren and two great-grandchildren.

 His books may be found here, on Amazon